TheSos/allegrojs/README.md

 ```

-### Who made jAllegro?
+### Who made allegro.js?

-jAllegro was made by me, Sos Sosowski.
+allegro.js was made by me, Sos Sosowski.
 I always liked Allegro 4, and it felt wrong that it's gone already, so I wanted to give it a new life in form of this library.
 I hope that not only Allegro freaks like me, but also people new to javascript, or even game making in general will pick this up and create amazing stuff.

-If you have any questions, suggestions, bug reports or would like to show me a game made with jAllegro (I'd love to know!)
+If you have any questions, suggestions, bug reports or would like to show me a game made with allegro.js (I'd love to know!)
 Drop me a line!

 * You can email me at just.sos.it@gmail.com
 * You can find me on Twitter as [@Sosowski](https://twitter.com/Sosowski)
 * You can go to [my website](http://sos.gd/) too!

-And don't forget to join the #jallegro IRC channel at Freenode!
+And don't forget to join the #allegrojs IRC channel at Freenode!

-### What are the jAllegro licence terms?
+### What are the allegro.js licence terms?

-jAllegro licence is the same old Allegro 4 gift-ware licence!
+allegro.js licence is the same old Allegro 4 gift-ware licence!

 ```
 Allegro is gift-ware.
 It was created by a number of people